TheNexusAvenger/Nexus-Group-PyAdmin/README.md

 ```
 python LOCATION/GroupAdminBot.py FullScan
 ```
 Goes through the entire ban list and all of the group wall posts.
-Full scans should be run rarely (like once an hour) because of the amount of requests created, and LightScan typically gets most of important messages.
+Full scans should be run rarely (like once an hour) because of the number of requests created, and LightScan typically gets most of the important messages.
 Loop isn't implemented for this.

 # BotSettings.json
 BotSettings.json stores the settings for running the bot as a JSON file.
 The following parameters include:
-*  MaxPostsPerRequest - the amount of posts to grab in each request.
+*  MaxPostsPerRequest - the number of posts to grab in each request.
 It must be "10", "25", "50", or "100".
 *  GlobalUserBanList - A list of the user ids of banned users.
 All bots use this list.
 *  GlobalPostBlackList - A list of blacklisted phrases in the group wall.
 All bots use this list.
 Regular expressions can be used.
 *  LightScanLoopDelayInSeconds - Delay between running the LightScan in a loop.